wemake-services/django-test-migrations/README.md

 We support several `django` versions:

 - `2.2`
-- `3.1`
 - `3.2`
 - `4.0`
+- `4.1`
+- `4.2`

-Other versions might work too, but they are not officially supported.
+Other versions most likely will work too, but they are not officially supported.

 ## Testing Django migrations